 How To Potty Train an Akita Puppy in 5 Easy Steps

-One of the most important first steps you can take for a long, happy life with your new Akita puppy is starting potty training as soon as possible.
+One of the most important first steps you can take for a long, happy life with your new puppy is starting potty training as soon as possible.
 Accidents are part of the process, but if you follow these basic Akita potty training guidelines, you can get the newest family member on the right track.
 Read to the end to learn how to potty train an Akita puppy!

 Are Akitas easy to potty train?

+When you work on potty training an Akita puppy, remember that a puppy will likely view the entire world as one big potty area.
+So how long does it take to potty train your dog?
 The time needed for successful potty training depends on a variety of factors such as age, learning history, methods, and consistency.
 Some puppies have perfect manners after just a few days, while others can take months.

 Akita potty training is simple, but it’s not easy.
 You have to put in a little work upfront, but if you do, you will benefit for years to come.
 No one likes cleaning up a stinky mess after a hard day at work.
 Let’s get started right away!